Understanding the rules of microbial life, to develop new drugs and interventions against important pathogens

 Aims of the research

 As well as revealing critical aspects of microbial biology, these fundamental studies provide new and important insights into how we might tackle antimicrobial resistance and emerging infections.
-For instance, these investigations are revealing ways that we can ‘turn off’ virulence traits in human pathogens and highlighting strategies that bacteria and fungi might use to adapt to new hosts, including humans.
+For instance, these investigations are revealing ways that we can ‘turn off’ virulence and resistance traits in human pathogens and highlighting strategies that bacteria and fungi might use to adapt to new hosts, including plants and humans.
 By interweaving the exploration of these central microbiological processes with more applied work on drug development and immune responses, our aim is to design highly targeted approaches to tackle infections whilst minimising the risk of disturbing the wider microbial ecology of humans and their environment.